shievamkr/Video-Editor/README.md

 # Video-Editor
-Here we are developing a video editor software
+Here you can get puthon codes for video editing